USASpending APIusaspending.gov ↗

 }About the USASpending API

-Award Search and Details
+Award Search and Detail

-The list_agencies endpoint returns all federal toptier agencies with their budget_authority_amount and percentage_of_total_budget_authority, sortable by field and order.
-The search_spending_by_category endpoint groups spending totals by a chosen category — accepted values include awarding_agency, awarding_subagency, funding_agency, recipient, and state_territory — with each result carrying a name, id, code, and amount.
-A default time_period filter is applied automatically when none is provided in the filters object.
+The search_subawards endpoint returns subcontracts and subgrants under prime awards.
+Filters include prime_award_id, prime_recipient_name, and subawardee_name, allowing drill-down from a prime award into its sub-recipients.
+The search_spending_by_category endpoint groups spending totals by a chosen category — accepted values include awarding_agency, recipient, county, state_territory, and others — returning ranked name, id, code, and amount fields.
+A default one-year time_period filter is applied automatically when none is provided.

 The USASpending API is a managed, monitored endpoint for usaspending.gov — not a raw scraper you maintain.
 Every endpoint is automatically health-checked on a schedule, and when usaspending.gov changes and a check fails, the API is automatically queued for repair and re-verified.
 It is built to keep working as the site underneath it changes.